imskojs/good_morning/README.md

-# Practice Rx.js and Rambda to solve toy problems
+# Practice Rx.js and Rambda by solving toy problems
-I wanted to horn my skills in Rx.js and Rambda (Functional Reactive Programming).
+Rx.js and Rambda (Functional Reactive Programming).

 ## How to use
 `npm install` then;